junior231/chatty-bitty/README.md

 2. Configure environment variables:

-Create a .env.local file in root directory
+Create a .env.local file in root directory:

-Setup and provide API keys and credentials for OpenAI, MongoDB, and Auth0 and add them to the .env.local file.
+- Setup and provide API keys and credentials for OpenAI, MongoDB, and Auth0 and add them to the .env.local file.
 Run the application:
 ```bash
 npm run dev